nikpau/pytsa/README.md

 ```

 ## Instantiation
-The search agent must be instantiated with two components: Its _BoundingBox_ and _data path_:
+The search agent must be instantiated with three components: Its _BoundingBox_, _msg12318files_ and _msg5files_:

 - _BoundingBox_: Reference frame containing the spatial extent of the searchable area in degrees of latitude and longitude.

     - If you want your output to be of the form [northing, easting, SOG, COG] you can call the `.to_utm()` method on the bounding box.

-- _data path_: File path to a `.csv` file containing the AIS messages to consider for the search procedure.
+- _msg12318files_: File path to a `.csv` file containing dynamic AIS messages (Types 1,2,3 and 18 only) to consider for the search procedure.
 See the next section for details on the data structure.
+- _msg5files_: File path to the corresponding `.csv` file contatining static AIS messages (message type 5)

 Example instantiation for a small area in the North Sea: